mzztin/AntiBlock/README.md

 `/antiblock reload`: Reloads the config file

 ## Config
-`prefix`: This will be infront of every message that the plugin sends out
+`prefix`: This will be in-front of every message that the plugin sends out
 `permission-bypass`: If this is set to false a player with the permissions mentioned in the permissions tab can not place or break any blocked blocks
 `message-player`: Sends a message to the player if he places/breaks a blocked block
-`place-message`: The message a player recieves when he places a blocked block.
+`place-message`: The message a player receives when he places a blocked block.
 You can insert `%block%` for the block name
-`break-message`: The message a player recieves when he breaks a blocked block.
+`break-message`: The message a player receives when he breaks a blocked block.
 You can insert `%block%` for the block name
 `break-blocks`, `place-blocks`: These are two arrays that contains the blocked blocks.
 You can control these with /antiblock add or remove them manually in the config